mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

 ---
 layout: post
-title: "Product-Market Fit: What It Is and How to Find It"
+title: "Product-Market Fit: What It Is and How to Find It?"
 date: 2025-09-23
 categories: strategy startup
 ---